 Physical examination shows a well-nourished, powerful man, without visceral lesions.
 The reflexes and pupils are negative.
 Rectal examination shows a soft, enlarged, symmetric prostate.
 Good x-ray plates of both kidneys and bladder show nothing abnormal.
 Cystoscopy by Dr. Hugh Cabot shows a normal bladder capacity.
-The trigonum, the internal urethral orifice, and the fundus of the bladder show evidence chronic cystitis, suggesting tuberculosis.
+The trigonum, the internal urethral orifice, and the fundus of the bladder show evidence of chronic cystitis, suggesting tuberculosis.
 The ureteral orifices apparently normal.
 Urine from the right side seems to be slightly turbid, that from the left normal.
-Cultures from the right ureter show moderate growth of colon-like bacilli; that from the left shows the Specimens insame thing. jected into a guinea-pig yield no information of value.
-The sediment of the urine from the right ureter and from the left essentially the show thing.
+Cultures from the right ureter show moderate growth of colon-like bacilli; that from the left shows the same thing.
+Specimens injected into a guinea-pig vield no information of value.
+The sediment of the urine from the right ureter and from the left show essentially the same thing.
 Both contain hyaline and granular casts and leukocytes.
 A functional test of the kidneys with phthalein shows normal capacity.